mattcarv/AstroMachineLearning9506S/README.md

 # AstroMachineLearning9506S

-This is a machine learning project required for the completion of the AstroMachine Learning course at The University of Wester Ontario.
+This is a machine learning project required for the completion of the AstroMachine Learning course at The University of Western Ontario.

 My code is an astronomical classifier based on multi-band photometry.